Nova-UTD/navigator/docs/simulation/simulation-overview.md

 - If you get a "pynput" error, try running `pip3 install pynput`.
 - If you get a CARLA segmentation fault, it's likely you just need to restart CARLA.
 This will be fixed... eventually.
 This should only happen after starting the bridge 10 times or so, and should not happen while the bridge is running.
+- If CARLA gives you a SIGFAULT error attach the -carla-rpc-port=N where N = your favorite (Not in use) port number.

+## Sourcing Foxy Automatically in Bash:

+1. Open your terminal
+2. Write the command --> `gedit ~/.bashrc` (or nano, whatever really)
+3. Go under the last line line and write --> ```source /opt/ros/foxy/setup.bash```
+4. Save and exit
+5. Now with every new shell you open, it will source automatically